Efficient compression of neural networks and datasets

 Eq.~\eqref{eq:descriptionLength} is the fundamental object in the theory of (minimum) description length (MDL) \cite{rissanen1978modeling,grunwald2007minimum}.
-If $\mathcal{M}$ is the space of all computable distributions, then one can prove that $\min_{\mu\in \mathcal{M}}L_\mu(x)$ and $K_U(x)$ are equivalent up to a constant that does not depend on $x$, see Appendix \ref{app:equivalenceOfKolmCompAndDescLength}.
-However, one advantage of \eqref{eq:descriptionLength} over \eqref{eq:KolmComp} is that it relates description length and probability theory.
-Furthermore, it allows to separate information about the distribution from information about individual samples or noise.\footnote{It can be useful to slightly generalize this definition by allowing $\mathcal{M}$ to be any (finite or infinite) subset of computable distributions and by allowing $\ell:\mathcal{P} \to \mathbb{R}_{\ge 0}$ to be any non-negative length function.} We can rewrite the argmin of \eqref{eq:descriptionLength} as an argmax,
+If $\mathcal{M}$ is the space of all computable distributions, then $\min_{\mu\in \mathcal{M}}L_\mu(x)$ and $K_U(x)$ are equivalent up to a constant that does not depend on $x$, see App.~\ref{app:equivalenceOfKolmCompAndDescLength}.